 The Late Late Show celebrates one hundred years of the Gaelic Athletic Association.

-A special edition of the Late Late Show is devoted to mark the one hundredth year of the GAA.
+A special edition of the Late Late Show is devoted to the GAA to mark the one hundredth year of the organisation.
 An audience made up of people with connections to the organisation and a panel prominent GAA figures discuss a uniquely Irish sporting body.

 We are celebrating a centenary of an organisation that has had inestimable influence on our lives in this country through the generations.